cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 .. tutorial:: Runtime Tutorial <tutorial-runtime>

 The :cylc:conf:`flow.cylc` file's :cylc:conf:`[runtime]` section configures
-what each should run, and where and how to run it.
+what each task should run, and where and how to run it.
 It is a multiple inheritance hierarchy that allows all common settings to be factored out into task families and defined once only (duplication of configuraiton is a maintenance risk in a complex workflow).